 telepathically supported by an occult Buddhist group that Rajneesh was

 in contact with.
-During World War II a number of Brahman Indian
+During World War II several Brahman Indian yogis

-supported Hitler and the Axis cause.
+Hitler and the Axis cause.
 In Poona, he gave a lecture in which

 he stated that Jews had given Hitler "no choice" but to exterminate

 them.
 In his last years, Rajneesh said that he wanted his

-disciples 'to take over the world' and that he had studied Hitler
+disciples 'to take over the world' and that he had studied Hitler to

-In Oregon, Rajneesh guards were armed with handguns and military
+In Oregon, Rajneesh guards were armed with handguns and military-style

-style

 assault rifles.
 In Poona, his guards beat up an annoying local

-resident, his hands held behind his back as the guards pummeled
+resident, his hands held behind his back as the guards pummeled him.

 fascination with United States Army General George Patton.

-Rajneesh said that reincarnation was a misinterpretation.
-This
+he grew older.
+Rajneesh said that reincarnation was a

-previously kept secret in order to remain in control of his cult
+that he had previously kept secret to remain in control of his cult

 to me that his most basic teachings were false.